Roberta Pergher

 Full Biography

-My research interests in modern European history have centered on fascism and colonialism, and most of my publications to date lie at the intersection of the two historiographies of Italian Fascism and of interwar imperialism.
-Within these broad areas, I have explored, among other topics, borderlands, hybridity, and sovereignty, as well as migration and everyday life, and have deployed a variety of methodologies including oral history.
+My research interests in modern European history center on fascism and colonialism, and most of my publications to date lie at the intersection of the two historiographies of Italian Fascism and of interwar imperialism.
+Within these broad areas, I have explored, among other topics, borderlands, sovereignty, and citizenship as well as migration and everyday life, and have deployed a variety of methodologies including oral history.

 Education